jfrmilner/Arduino-CheerLights/README.md

 ## ESP8266 with multiple RGB LEDs (Addressable Strip/Pixels) (FastLED) version (Advanced)
-This demo uses the CheerLights_ESP8266_FastLED_MQTT sketch.
+This demo uses the [ESP8266_FastLED](https://github.com/jfrmilner/Arduino-CheerLights/blob/master/Sketches/CheerLights_ESP8266_FastLED_MQTT/CheerLights_ESP8266_FastLED_MQTT.ino) sketch.
 This version is for controlling Addressable RGB LEDs Strip/Pixels that are compatible with the [FastLED library](https://github.com/FastLED/FastLED/wiki/Chipset-reference).
-I’ve created some transition effects for colour changes as a extra bonus, demos of these can be seen below!
+I’ve created some transition effects for colour changes as an extra bonus, demos of these can be seen below!

 Transition Effect: Colour Wipe Demo - Fades LEDs to Black then populates the new colour one LED at a time from either bottom up or top down.
 This demo shows Cyan > Magenta > White.